 Our site is being developed, please visit regularly to keep up to date

-Here are some are some of our volunteers with the recently unveiled Memorial to all those who served at RNLI Station Seaham between its opening in 1870 and its closing in 1979.
+Here are some of our volunteers with the recently unveiled Memorial to all those who served at RNLI Station Seaham between its opening in 1870 and its closing in 1979.

 We are always keen to hear from possible volunteers, if you have an interest in local heritage, enjoy meeting visitors and can devote a few hours a month we would be pleased to hear from you.
 You could come to the Heritage Centre during opening hours Thursday, Friday, Saturday and Sunday between 10 a.m.
 (11 a.m. in Winter) and 3 p.m. to allow us to meet each other.
 You may alternatively prefer to contact us in the first instance by email via EDHandLC@outlook.com